Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-biconomy.md

 from [https://docs.biconomy.io/](https://docs.biconomy.io/)

-The following tutorial builds upon a previous tutorial [link], where we built an Airbnb smart contract, followed by [link], where we deployed the complete DApp.

 Biconomy offers their SDK that makes this integration seamless, called Mexa.

 Integration with Mexa is a two step process: